JKF007/toolbox/README.md

 # toolbox
 a collection of c++ function for commonly performed task

-main.cpp contain the test units for the functions.
+main.cpp contain the unit tests for the functions.